Documentation

 Compliance — your responsibility

 Outbound calling is regulated.
 The exact rules depend on the destination country, the time of day, and what your callee has consented to.
-The platform gives you the tools (recordings, audit logs, opt-out scripts, do-not-call list import); compliance with TCPA (USA), GDPR (EU), or local regulations is your responsibility.
+The platform gives you recordings and full session records for your audit trail; compliance with TCPA (USA), GDPR (EU) or local regulations is your responsibility.

 Practical guidance:

-- Respect time-of-day rules — schedule dispatches accordingly.
-The platform does not enforce per-country quiet hours yet.
+• Respect time-of-day rules — trigger at appropriate local hours; the platform does not enforce per-country quiet hours.

 Rate limits